ok1cdj/antenna-rotator-compass/README.md

 #### By Peter "**Tekk**" [OM7TEK](https://www.om7tek.com)

-We had a custom manual rotator and needed a remote compass for it.
+My friend OM7AMO created a custom manual rotator and needed a remote compass for it, just to be sure on what azimuth the 2xHB9CV is pointing at in night.

 ## ESP32 + QMC5883L (HMC5883)